simbabque/ingress-banner-mapper/README.md

 https://simbabque.github.io/ingress-banner-mapper?place=Ronnenberg

-## Sharing visible banners
+## Different ways of sharing what you've done

+There are various different options for sharing and saving the banners you've curated.
+Use the '📤' button on the top right side of the map to open the Export dialog.
+This will open a dialog, and you can then choose from the following.

+### Copy sharable link

-You can use the '🔗' button on the map to copy a sharable URL of the current set of banners to the clipboard.
+This creates a sharable URL of the current set of banners to the clipboard.
 This will include everything on the map, but not where your map is scrolled to.
 It does not take the content of the text box at the bottom of the screen into account.
 It is intended to be used to store or share a curated list of banners.

-## Exporting banners as Drawtools JSON
+### Download Drawtools JSON

-You can use the 'DT' button on the map to export all visible banners as a JSON file compatible with Drawtools.
-This creates a downloadable file containing all banner routes as polylines with their coordinates and colors.
+This option lets you export all visible banners as a JSON file compatible with Drawtools.
+It creates a downloadable file containing all banner routes as polylines with their coordinates and colors.
 The exported file will be automatically named with the current location and timestamp, for example: `banners_London_2025-09-03-14-30-15.json`.

 You can then use this to import the routes into IITC with Drawtools.
 It is useful for planning new routes while avoiding existing ones.

+### Show all banners URLs

+This will open a list with the URLs for all visible banners for easy copy/pasting as well as quickly opening all of them in new tabs for further processing, such as adding them to your TODO list in Bannergress.

+There are also buttons to _Copy All_ of them, as well as to _Open All_.
+Please not that opening all of them in new tabs via this functionality is likely going to cause your browser's pop-up blocking to engage, and you will have to explicitly allow it to open these tabs the first time you use this function.

 ## Hiding the navigation panel